Cybex-developers/Cybex-Web2exe/README.md

 ## What is new as promised:
-No new need to face useless chrome shortcuts and control over some useful chrome shortcuts.
+No new need to face useless chrome shortcuts and control over some useful chrome shortcuts.<br>
+Updated documentation.

 ## What will be new :
 disabling resize.